aertslab/arboreto/docs/troubleshooting.rst

 However, in some fields (like single-cell genomics), the default is inversed: the rows represent genes and the columns represent the observations.

-In order to maintain an API that is as lean is possible, Arboretum adopts the scikit-learn convention (rows=observations, columns=features).
+In order to maintain an API that is as lean is possible, Arboreto adopts the scikit-learn convention (rows=observations, columns=features).
 This means that the user is responsible for providing the data in the right shape.